 Capstar Is Not a Long-Term Method of Preventing Fleas

 Capstar provides a quick, simple solution when you spot fleas on your pet.
-It’s also useful when you have a new pet coming into your flea-free home that may be carrying fleas on his coat, like a stray cat.
-But it does not provide your pet with long-term prevention against fleas, and could make your pet sick with long-term use.
-Capstar only targets adult fleas on your pet, and does kill the eggs or larvae that may be on your pet’s skin/coat, or in your home.
-It therefore can’t get rid of an existing infestation.
+It’s also useful when you have a new pet coming into your flea-free home that may be carrying fleas on their coat, like a stray cat.
+But it does not provide your pet with long-term prevention against fleas and could make your pet sick with long-term use.
+Capstar only targets adult fleas on your pet and does kill the eggs or larvae that may be on your pet’s skin/coat or in your home.
+It, therefore, can’t get rid of an existing infestation.

 You will need to speak to your veterinarian about a suitable long-term parasite prevention program, and they will be able to discuss the different options with you to find the best product for your pet.